dmaccormac/dmaccormac.github.io/_posts/2025-03-19-cobol-development-windows.md

 ```

-# Compile and Run the COBOL Program
+# Compile and Run
+To compile and run the COBOL program, follow these steps:

 ## 1. Set environment variables